-Use negative offset if the boundary is to the vehicle / implement's left and positive offset if the boundary is to the vehicle / implement's right.
+Note: Use negative offset if the boundary is to the vehicle / implement's left and positive offset if the boundary is to the vehicle / implement's right.
 A setting of zero indicates that the vehicle has driven exactly on the boundary.

-- An implement needs to have been established during setup, but the actual implement does not need to be physically attached to the vehicle. - 4.
-Select Record Field Boundary the record option.
+Note: An implement needs to have been established during setup, but the actual implement does not need to be physically attached to the vehicle.

+4. Select Record Field Boundary

+6. Select Pause to pause recording.
+This is useful if an obstacle prevents driving on the boundary.
+The icon will change to show the record option.
 Select Record to resume.
 The boundary will record a straight line between the point recording paused and the point recording resumed.
-Note that boundary recording may be automatically paused if the master switch is turned off (see Pause boundary recording with master, page 38).
+Note that boundary recording may be automatically paused if the master switch is turned off (see Pause boundary recording with master, page 32).